 Use the MATLAB software and the provided script (see online Supplemental Information) to quantify spontaneous uterine motility.

+Note: Computer Vision Toolbox add-on for MATLAB must be installed for the script to be fully functional.

 Open the MATLAB script, go to the Editor tab, and click Run.